-- maximum average price of 416.25 p/therm for tariff customers in the Ten Towns for one year.
-This represents an average decrease of 20.52%. - 4.8 The Utility Regulator continues to retain the flexibility to initiate a review of gas prices at any stage if it is considered to be in the interest of customers.
+- 4.7 The Utility Regulator has reviewed the maximum average price submission provided by FES and reviewed the forecasts against its own market analysis.
+The Utility Regulator is satisfied that it is appropriate and justified to set a maximum average price of 337.83 p/therm for tariff customers in the Ten Towns for one year.
+This represents an average decrease of 18.84%. - 4.8 However, with the reduction in the EPG discount, the effective change to the FES tariff will be a decrease of 13.56%. - 4.9 The Utility Regulator continues to retain the flexibility to initiate a review of gas prices at any stage if it is considered to be in the interest of customers.